 On June 29, both the House and Senate passed the new transportation bill, MAP-21, and President Obama signed the bill on July 6.
 Unfortunately, the final provisions in the bill are detrimental to Safe Routes to School, bicycling and walking.
 There are significant cuts in funding, and Safe Routes to School projects will have to compete against other bicycling, walking and some kinds of transportation projects in the new “Transportation Alternatives” program.
 While this is difficult news, it is only a two-year bill, giving us an opportunity in the near future to rectify these challenges.
 And, most states still have Safe Routes to School funds available to award and obligate.
 We’ll all need to work hand-in-hand to ensure that every state continues to fund Safe Routes to School projects.
 On our website, you can find additional details, including: our statement on the bill, the impact specific to Safe Routes to School and an analysis comparing current law with the new law from America Bikes.

-3. National Partnership’s 2011 Annual Report Now Available
+3. Safe Routes Partnership’s 2011 Annual Report Now Available

 Safe Routes to School is helping communities to make the healthy choice an easy choice

-We are pleased to share the Safe Routes to School National Partnership’s 2011 Annual Report, showing how the National Partnership is creating safer streets and routes, improving communities and promoting physical activity for children and their families all across America.
+We are pleased to share the Safe Routes Partnership’s 2011 Annual Report, showing how the Safe Routes Partnership is creating safer streets and routes, improving communities and promoting physical activity for children and their families all across America.
 The Annual Report shows our work focused on four main strategies – federal advocacy, state and regional policy change, local technical assistance, and engaging families and sharing best practices – and how we are continuing to catalyze and lead the Safe Routes to School movement nationwide. +Read more

 4. Sign Up for Pro Walk Pro Bike and Our Free Annual Meeting